SyntaXPixel/SparxAI/README.md

 **Powered by [LexicaAPI](https://lexica.qewertyy.dev/)**

-SparxAi utilizes **LexicaAPI** for AI-powered image generation and search functionalities.
+SparxAi utilizes **LexicaAPI** created by Qewertyy which provides an API for AI-driven services

+**Content Attribution**

+All **response content** generated using LexicaAPI **belongs to Lexica and its creator, Qewertyy**.
+SparxAi only serves as an interface for accessing this API and does not claim ownership of the generated content.